Alex-Linhares/FARGonautica/README.md

 an act to be creative, and I call it a “listening performance”.

 PhD Thesis of Dr. Eric Paul Nichols is available here: http://ericpnichols.com/musicat/pdf/MusicatDissertation.pdf, and the sourcecode is available at http://ericpnichols.com/musicat/ (and also archived here).

+PROJECT: LETTER SPIRIT
+---
+Defcon 1.
+404 file not found so far...